Pabito22/Pabito22/README.md

 ## Education
 - **AGH University of Science and Technology**
-  - ESN Mentor (Erasmus Student Network)
+  - 1 semester abroad in Heidelberg University

 ## Skills